 Why should you study statistics?
 What can you do with a degree in statistics?
 Check out the embedded video from This is Statistics.
 The employment outlook for PhD holders in statistics and biostatistics is also especially bright.

-Interested in graduate school for population health, health policy, (bio)statistics, machine learning, or bioinformatics?
+Interested in graduate school for health policy, health services research, (bio)statistics, machine learning, or bioinformatics?
 Consider applying to these summer programs to learn more:

 - The Summer Institute for Training in Biostatistics (SIBS) has nine participating institutions across the United States.
 (I attended SIBS at Boston University during its inaugural summer in 2004.)

-- Harvard has two: (1) Summer Program in Biostatistics & Computational Biology for diverse undergrads and the FACETS Program for diverse students broadly interested in public health, including quantitative population science and health policy.
+- Harvard has two: the Summer Program in Biostatistics & Computational Biology (SPBCB) for diverse undergrads and the FACETS Program for diverse students broadly interested in public health, including quantitative population science and health policy.
 (I was a faculty mentor for SPBCB in summer 2016, view their presentation; I am a faculty member for both programs this summer 2017.)